pndurette/gTTS/docs/module.rst

 Languages (:mod:`gtts.lang`)
 ----------------------------

-.. note:: The easiest way to get a list of available language is to print them
+.. note:: The easiest way to get a list of available languages is to print them
     with ``gtts-cli --all``

 .. automodule:: gtts.lang